luisgv467/metaClean_short-reads/README.md

 ## Output

-The downloaded fastqs will be located in the directory `Results/`.
+The clean fastqs will be located in the directory `Results/`.
 You will also find a file called `Number_reads.txt` with the read count of all your clean metagenomes.